GMM Z

-GMM Z is a Thai set-top box distributor and former satellite television operator owned by GMM Grammy.
+GMM Z is a Thai set-top box distributor and former satellite television operator owned by GMM Grammy and Advanced Info Service.

 Launched on 1 November 2011 as 1-Sky, It was operating as a KU band and C band set-top box distributor and Pay TV operator.
 It changed its name to GMM Z after receiving a notification from British Pay TV operator, BSkyB for the trademark conflict.

 GMM Z is a subsidiary of GMM Grammy, a media-giant in Thailand.
 It was also has GMM B Company Limited, a subsidiary who operated Z PAY TV, a pay TV platform for GMM Z set-top boxes before sold it to CTH.

 History

 1-Sky

 GMM 1-Sky launched on 1 November 2011 as a set-top box distributor and Pay TV operator.
-It was offering entertainment and sport channels such as Eurosport, MUTV and Nick Jr.
+It was offering entertainment and sport channels such as Eurosport, MUTV and the Nick Jr. Channel.

 GMM Z

 In early 2012, 1-Sky has rebranded to GMM Z after received a notification from British Sky Broadcasting that 1-Sky was violating its trademark.

 GMM Z has officially launched on 1 March 2012.
 It was offering with its flagship sport content "UEFA Euro 2012" with other sport content such as German Bundesliga, J-League 1 and French Ligue 1.

 In early 2013, GMM Z acquired a deal with Fox International Channel to broadcast FIC's channels on its platform.

 In August 2013, GMM Z launched new Z PAY TV packages separated into three packages including FIC's channels and its self-produced channels via the new Thaicom 6 satellite.

 On 5 February 2014, GMM Z formed a content partnership with another pay TV operator, CTH, to launch a new package called "CTHZ Premier League+ HD" which included CTH Stadium channels who was airing Premier League.

 In July 2014, GMM B, the operator of Z PAY TV and its content was acquired by CTH in exchange of CTH's 10% stake.

 In January 2016, GMM B as a CTH subsidiary announced it will shut down Z PAY TV packages on GMM Z set-top boxes effecting 100,000 subscribers without informing to the National Broadcasting and Telecommunications Commission.

+In March 2024, GMM Z has permanently stopped providing OTAs to SD set-top boxes.

-GMM Z is now a producer and distributor for set-top boxes airing free-to-air and its own satellite television channels.
+GMM Z is now a producer and distributor for HD set-top boxes, internet box, radio receiver, smart plugs and cctv camera.